Banknotes of Zimbabwe

-The obverse of Zimbabwean banknotes (including notes of the 2019-2024 dollar) featured an illustration of the Domboremari, one of the Chiremba Balancing Rocks located near Harare and Epworth: the Domboremari also appeared on bearer and agro-cheques, as part of the Reserve Bank's logo.
-The reverse often featured the culture or landmarks of the country.
+The main feature on the front of Zimbabwean banknotes is an illustration of the Domboremari near Epworth – one of the many balancing rocks of Zimbabwe: the Domboremari also appeared on bearer and agro-cheques, as part of the Reserve Bank's logo.
+The back often shows the culture or landmarks of the country.
+Banknotes issued between September 2008 and April 2009 (for the third and fourth dollar) lacked modern security features, due to sanctions against the Zimbabwean government and the Reserve Bank at the time.